 Most people told me to simply “Hang in there, kiddo!”
 Assuring me that in the twinkling of an eye, they would have grown-up and flown-the-coop.

 So, as a parent, I emotionally braced myself for these two tough stages: toddler and teen; and I believed the myth that sometime around the age of 18 – their grown, off to college, or perhaps they magically disappear into a cloud of smoke.
 POOF!

 And then a new season of motherhood beautifully emerges: the young adult season.
 A season where this dear ol’ mom (me!) gets to sit back, prop-up my feet and enjoy the fruit of my labor . . . with a tall glass of lemonade at hand, garnished with a wedge of lemon and a sprig of mint.

 Ahh . . . parenting young adults is so refreshing!

 Um . . . that’s not the case at all.

 But ya know, if other parents, those help you guard your mental health parents, would have told me that things would be like this – that I would regularly obsess over the welfare of my adult kids until death do us part – I wouldn’t have been able to handle it.

-There’s only so much truth that any of us can bear at once.
+There’s only so much truth that we can bear at once.

-This is why God only gives us our daily bread, our manna for today – because he wants us to have enough faith to trust Him with our tomorrow . . .
+This has got to be why God only gives us our daily bread, our manna for today, because He wants us to have enough faith to trust Him with our tomorrow . . .

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Words of Jesus: Matthew 6:34)